roytang/blog/content/quotes/tic.md

 ### 244

-<jaeger> you can talk to globe, but smart cares
+&lt;jaeger&gt; you can talk to globe, but smart cares

 ---

 ### 245

-<jaeger> why are you asking me
+&lt;jaeger&gt; why are you asking me

-<jaeger> i cant help it if im a big deal
+&lt;jaeger&gt; i cant help it if im a big deal

 ---